EmotionEngineer/AutoLang/README.md

 ## License

 This project is licensed under the terms of the MIT license.
-See [LICENSE.md](LICENSE.md) for additional details.
+See [LICENSE](LICENSE) for additional details.

 ## Acknowledgements